Police Traffic report

 Head-on collisions

-Head on collisions are usually one of the most dangerous types of accidents due to their often severe impact.
+Head-on collisions are usually one of the most dangerous types of accidents due to their often severe impact.
 This type of accidents occurs when two cars collide front-first while traveling in opposite directions.
 Unlike rear-end collisions where one driver is typically found at fault for tailgating or not stopping safely enough behind another car, head-on collisions are often more complicated and can have multiple factors that contribute to their cause.
 In a police traffic report documenting a head-on collision, details such as road conditions at the time of the accident may be noted along with any inclement weather that could have contributed to its occurrence.
 Any witnesses or passenger statements may also be included in the report along with diagrams or photos depicting how each vehicle impacted each other’s.

 T-bone collisions

 T-bone (or side-impact) accidents occur when one car collides into another’s side while forming a T-shape during impact.
-These collisions can occur at intersections when a driver is unable to stop at a red traffic light or a stop sign, or when a driver makes an illegal left turn.
+These collisions can occur at intersections when a driver cannot stop at a red traffic light or a stop sign, or when a driver makes an illegal left turn.
 In a police traffic report documenting a T-bone collision, the location of the accident along with any traffic control devices present (such as stop signs or lights) will be noted.
 A description of the damage sustained by both vehicles will be recorded along with details about any injuries sustained by drivers and passengers.

 Hit-and-run accidents

 Hit-and-run accidents occur when one driver collides with another’s car and then flees the scene without stopping to exchange information or provide aid if necessary.
-These types of accidents might be hard to document, especially if there are no witnesses or surveillance footage available.
+These types of accidents might be hard to document, especially if no witnesses or surveillance footage is available.
 In a police traffic report documenting a hit-and-run accident, details such as whether any witnesses were present and if they could provide information about the vehicle that fled the scene will be noted.
 The extent of damage caused by the fleeing vehicle and injuries sustained by those involved in the accident may also be recorded in detail.
 If possible, law enforcement officials may also include any identifying information about the fleeing vehicle such as license plate numbers or make and model descriptions.

 DUI/DWI Arrests Made During an Accident Investigation

 Driving under the influence DUI and DWI – Driving while intoxicated is a very serious crime that can have devastating consequences.
 In many cases, accidents involving impaired drivers are reported in police traffic reports.
 These reports may include details about the driver’s level of impairment, any field sobriety tests that were administered, and whether or not the driver was arrested for DUI/DWI.
 In some instances, DUI/DWI arrests may be made after an accident investigation has taken place.
-This can occur if a driver’s behavior or actions at the scene of the accident suggest that they were under the influence of illegal drugs or alcohol.
+This can occur if a driver’s behavior or actions at the accident scene suggest that they were under the influence of illegal drugs or alcohol.
 Police officers are trained to notice signs of impairment and may conduct a field sobriety test on-site.
-If an arrest is occurs, it will be noted in the police traffic report.
+If an arrest occurs, it will be noted in the police traffic report.

 Traffic Citations Issued During an Accident Investigation